Robust Least-Squares Optimization for Data-Driven Predictive Control: A Geometric Approach: Additional Simulations Details

 \section{Additional Simulations Details}

 The simulations are performed to show similar performance of our min-max, robust, direct data-driven controller with robust MPC (indirect) data-driven control~\citep{berberich2021}.
-Both algorithms are implemented in \texttt{MATLAB}, where PROP uses custom code for gradient descent, and DD--MPC uses {\texttt{YALMIP}} toolbox, available at \url{https://yalmip.github.io}, to solve the problem as a semi-definite programming problem.
+Both algorithms are implemented in \texttt{MATLAB}, where PROP uses custom code for gradient descent, and DD--MPC uses {\texttt{YALMIP}} toolbox \fin{(\texttt{quadprog} solver)}, available at \url{https://yalmip.github.io}, to solve the problem as a quadratic programming problem.

 \paragraph{DD--MPC.} The DD--MPC algorithm proposes to solve the problem (subject to additional constraints):

 where

 for $Q,R \succ 0$, $(u^s, y^s)$ is the desired equilibrium, $\sigma$ is a slack variable to account for noisy measurements (robustness) and $\lambda_{\alpha}\bar{\epsilon}, \lambda_{\sigma} > 0$ are regularization weights which depend on the noise level.